 The pro-Measure D argument is signed by Mary Alice Thornton, president of the League of Women Voters of Palo Alto; Ray Bacchetti, a trustee at the Channing House Senior Residence; Lynnie Melena, past president of the Barron Park Association; Robert Neff, chair of the Palo Alto Bicycle Advisory Committee; and Councilwoman Liz Kniss, the only council member to sign either argument.

-For opponents, however, the referendum isn't about senior housing.
-Rather, it's about protecting residential neighborhoods from the types of high-density projects that have been popping up throughout the city in recent years.
+For opponents, however, the referendum is about protecting residential neighborhoods from the types of high-density projects that have been popping up throughout the city in recent years.
 The argument cites as examples Alma Village (formerly Alma Plaza); the new Lytton Gateway on Lytton Avenue and Alma Street; the Arbor Real townhouse development on El Camino Real; and the hotel currently being built on the Palo Alto Bowl site.
 The referendum, from their point of view, is a message to the council that this trend has to stop.

 The argument against Measure D is signed by former Councilwoman Emily Renzel; Tim Gray, former candidate for the council who chairs the newly formed nonprofit Palo Altans to Preserve Neighborhood Zoning; Cheryl Lilienstein, a Green Acres resident who helped spearhead the signature drive; Downtown North resident Neilson Buchanan; and former planning Commissioner Joseph Hirsch.